rehierl/node-tree-outliner/6-bigger-picture/the-h1-h3-issue.md

 The above mentioned advice can be summarized into: Don't use "h1-h3", instead use "h1-h2-h3".
-It essentially assumes that the table-of-contents listing of fragment-2 needs to be toc-1, but without answering the question whether toc-1 best represents the fragment's structure.
+It essentially assumes that the table-of-contents listing of fragment-2 needs to be toc-1, but without answering the question whether or not toc-1 best represents the structure of that fragment.

 So, which listing best represents the above fragments?
 Do they have the same listing, or are both listings different?
-If, out of some initial reaction, you chose a listing, then is that listing accurate, or some generally accepted approximation that was chosen based on some common practice (e.g. "reality")?
+If, out of some initial reaction, you chose a listing, then is that listing accurate, or some generally accepted approximation that was chosen based on some common practice?

-If only for a moment, visit the lower levels: Assume that some highly efficient web-crawler (short: WC - will be used as a name) would be in the process of indexing a document and that, at some point, it encounters one of the above fragments.
+If only for a moment, visit the lower levels of abstraction: Assume that some highly efficient web-crawler (short: WC - will be used as a name) would be in the process of indexing a document and that, at some point, it encounters one of the above fragments.

 Note that the following content needs to be understood with regards to a concept of "sections".
 Also note that annevk's proposal completely drops this very